f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--textures-transform=<transform2d>` (_transform2d_)

 Set the 2d transform to use for all textures applied to the model.
 Importer may set a default value depending on file type.
-If a default value exists, the default value is multiplied by the provided transform.
+If a default value exists, F3D multiplies it by the provided transform.

 #### compare